crsl4/nn-phylogenetics/notebook.md

 After all work done on quartets, we want to explore the quintets again.
 See below.

-# Onboarding Zelin and Shengwen

-Thanks for agreeing to work on this project!
-We are excited to have you on board.

-Next steps:
-1. You will receive an invitation to the slack workspace.
-I hope to use mostly slack to communicate as a group
-2. You will receive an invitation to the [google drive](https://drive.google.com/drive/u/2/folders/0ACu5ePKXaJaiUk9PVA) where the simulated data is stored
-3. You will receive an invitation to the [github repo](https://github.com/crsl4/nn-phylogenetics) where the scripts are stored.
-You will have push permissions in the repo, so please make sure to read and adhere to the best computing practices [guidelines](https://github.com/crsl4/mindful-programming/blob/master/lecture.md)
-4. Fill out this form: https://www.when2meet.com/?10101364-VKPxm to identify a time that will work regularly to meet as a group.
-I chose next week as the week in the poll, but chose times that work for you every week of the semester.
-We can decide if we start next week or in two weeks.
-We also need to decide if we want to meet every week or every two weeks.
-Personally, I prefer every two weeks this semester, but we can discuss later (we can do this discussion in slack)
-5. Check out the project plan (with list of main papers) in the github repo.
-Also, expect an email from Leo with more info about the code
-6. You will receive an invitation to the [Paperpile folder](https://paperpile.com/app/shared/2qGDFH) where we keep track of the papers for this project

-After this email, I hope we can keep communicating via slack where I will also post this same message and we can discuss on the frequency of regular meetings.

-Thanks,
-Claudia

 # Notes from new Leo code (meeting 2/18)